airqualityart/solving-aoc-puzzles/year-2022/README.md

   KISS in this case.

-* Here are the 2022 puzzles that I found most interesting, along with the specific programming concepts or techniques they involved (which exlain why I found the puzzles interesting):
+* Here are the 2022 puzzles that I found most interesting, along with the specific programming concepts or techniques they involved or that I chose to
+  use:

   - day 11, part 2: